Family Planning and Immunization Integration: Reaching postpartum women with family planning services

 |No negative impact on uptake or utilization of immunization services; no increase in dropout rates.

 + indicates statistically significant positive change at the .01 level or higher

-Combined Service Provision: A distinguishing feature of this model is the availability of co-located, same-day family planning services during routine immunization visits.
-This approach may involve using group talks, individualized screening, or brief motivational messages that link the two services.
-Four quasi-experimental studies in Ghana, Rwanda, Togo and Zambia tested the effects of this model.
-The studies in Rwanda and Togo demonstrated a statistically significant increase in contraceptive use with no change in use of immunization services.
-In Ghana and Zambia, the intervention did not lead to a statistically significant increase in contraceptive uptake and the two studies did not collect data on the effect of integration on immunization and other infant health and nutrition services (see Table 1) (Huntington & Aplogan, 1994; FHI 360, 2012b; Vance et al., 2013).
+- Combined Service Provision: This model entails the availability of co-located, same-day family planning services during routine immunization visits.
+This approach may involve group talks, individualized screening, or brief motivational messages given with the immunization service that link the two services.
+Evaluations using program data in Liberia and Malawi14,15 and quasi experimental studies in Ghana and Zambia,21 Rwanda,16 and Togo22 tested the effects of this model.
+The studies in Liberia,14 Rwanda,16 and Togo22 found a statistically significant increase in contraceptive use with no change in use of immunization services in Rwanda and Togo, and an increase in the administration of Penta1 and Penta3 vaccinations in pilot sites in Liberia.
+In Ghana and Zambia, the intervention did not lead to a statistically significant increase in contraceptive uptake and data on the effect on immunization services was not collected.
 Process data from Ghana and Zambia indicated that the model was not implemented as planned.
-In Zambia, information on family planning was often given in group talks rather than one-on-one, and in Ghana, messages were not delivered consistently (Vance et al., 2013).
+In Zambia, family planning information was often given in group talks rather than one-on-one, and in Ghana, messages were not delivered consistently.21

 How to do it: Tips from implementation experience

 Based on programmatic experience, the following strategies can help facilitate successful integration of family planning and immunization services.